 The most popular route for visitors is the Golden Circle Route in Iceland, sometimes referred to as The Golden Ring, Iceland.
-For a shorter holiday, or a self-drive trip, it is the perfect option.
+For a shorter holiday, it is the perfect option.
 It provides you with all the essential elements of Iceland, and can be made into a short day tour or a week-long trip.
 This is one of the few routes in Iceland that will provide you with a good mix of Iceland’s history, culture, and impressive nature.

 The Golden Circle in Iceland is in the western part of the island.
 It stretches about as far into the highlands as you can go without having to drive a 4x4 vehicle.

 How long is the Golden Circle in Iceland?

-The Golden Circle tour Iceland has will be a minimum of 3 days if you want to visit all attractions on the route.
+The Golden Circle will be a minimum of 3 days if you want to visit all the attractions on the route.
 If you do it as a part of a campervan trip around Iceland, you can take as much time as you want.
 Spending a day hiking in Thingvellir or having an entire day in and around the hidden warm baths is strongly recommended.
 With your own campervan, there's no need to rush through your Golden Circle Iceland itinerary.
 You're not tied to any pre-booked accommodation.
 It can take as long as you want it to take!

-If you follow Road 36 northeast of Reykjavík for about 46 kilometers, you will arrive at Thingvellir National Park.
+If you follow Road 36 northeast of Reykjavík for about 46km / 29 miles, you will arrive at Thingvellir National Park.
 This is usually the first attraction in the Golden Circle in Iceland and will clear the longest part of the route that doesn’t have a stop in it.

 Can I drive The Golden Circle Route in Iceland in Winter?